Posted: Aug. 17, 2021

 Plugins and Apps

-At the time of writing, Wix does not support the hreflang tag, and you cannot access the code to add it.
-There is a Multilingual App that allows you to create translated versions of your website.
-However, for this reason, I would not recommend Wix if you are planning to have an optimized multilingual site.
-For WordPress, you can use the WPML plugin to build and run multilingual sites.
+At the time of writing, Wix has a Multilingual App for creating translated versions of your site, but does not support the hreflang tag, and you cannot access the code to add it.
+For this reason, I would not recommend Wix just yet for multilingual sites.
+On WordPress, the WPML plugin is great for multilingual sites.

 If you use WordPress, your theme is most likely already responsive and can adapt to all screen sizes.
 You can check this in Google Chrome's Developer Tools.
 Wix also creates a mobile version of your site that complies with Google's requirements.
 You have the option to disable the mobile version, although it is generally recommended to keep it on.
 You can edit the design of the mobile version on mobile editor, without affecting the desktop version.